rajpandya737/PYTHML/README.md

 ## Future Plans

-- [ ] Create a basic Python interpreter
 - [ ] Global syntax
 - [ ] Allow for input variables
 - [ ] Render HTMLX files in Python using a custom library